 “Oh my God, we’re going to die” ran through our minds as we eyed up the lack of infrastructure surrounding us – but thankfully only for a second because there, the second building down, was our hostel!

 And after our moment of panic and uncertainty – WHAT A GREAT HOSTEL IT WAS.
 We were arriving on Easter Sunday, just in time for their Easter special – A ROAST DINNER!!
 There are few times we have felt this excited about food!
 The hostel, Funky Flashpacker (great name, right?
 Almost as good as “Lovely Jubbly” where we stayed the night before in Phnom Penh!), is actually run by a British expat, so it was pretty cool that he injected some British traditions into it.

-We even ate our meal on a hammock bench, and over the course of the next 5 days we lounged in the pool atop bean bags while drinking $2 cocktails.
+We ate our meal on a hammock bench, and over the course of the next five days we lounged in the pool atop bean bags while drinking $2 cocktails.

 *sorry, I’ll never use that word again

 Angkor Wat for sunrise

 We were having so much fun that on Tuesday (our second full day), we realised we still hadn’t actually arranged to go to Angkor Wat.

 But as we were being woken up at 4.30am every morning by some horrifically and constantly drunk British guys stumbling back into our room (being British, we naturally had to apologise for our compatriots), we might as well actually get up one of those times.